grpc/grpc-swift/LINUX.md

 # Swift gRPC Samples

-This directory contains Swift gRPC samples in the form of buildable Swift packages.

-Follow these steps to build and run them on Linux.
+Follow these steps to build and run Swift gRPC on Linux.

 ## Prerequisites